hfg-gmuend/openmoji/CONTRIBUTING.md

 Before you submit we ask you to normalize the formatting of the source code of your svg file(s).
 We want to be agnostic in terms of the editor used to produce the emojis.
 Every svg editor e.g. Adobe Illustrator, Sketch App, Inkscape etc. produce slightly different formated svg files on export.
 More information about how to export files can be found in our styleguide.
 As we want to have a consistent svg source code style, hence please run the command below to normalize all your files or an individual file.

-Normalize all files in src folder (⚠ this will take a long time):
+Normalize all files in src folder (⚠ this might take some time):

 ```bash
 npm run pretty-src-svg